BillyDM/awesome-audio-dsp/README.md

   - Explores good modern advanced effects.
 It's made by the [`DAFx`] annual scientific research conference.
   - MATLAB is used for its code examples, so stomach that if you can.

+- [`Digital Signal Processing: Concepts and Applications`] by Mulgrew, Grant & Thompson
+  - Covers the basic principles of DSP in an easy-to-digest way without going into too much mathematics.
+  - Focuses more on general DSP rather than audio DSP.
+  - Also uses MATLAB for its code examples.

 ## Mathematics
 - [`3Blue1Brown`] - An excellent YouTube channel on complex algebra, linear algebra, calculus, and differential equations.
   - His videos on [`Euler's Formula`] and the [`Fourier Transform`] are particularly excellent.